miguelneto1123/CES-22/README.md

-# CES-22 Ex 1: Calculator
+#CES-22: Exercises

-This is an academic work, and has no profit purposes whatsoever.
-Feel free to edit, test, debug and suggest!
+This repo holds all the exercises for the 5th semester from ITA Computing Engineering course.
+It's an academic work, and has no profit purpose or whatsoever